bigin/SimpleRouter/README.md

 // Add a new route to your Scriptor application Route::add('/info', function() {
-    echo 'This is a simple URL Router module for Scriptor CMS.';
+    echo 'This is a simple URL router module for Scriptor CMS.';
 }, 'GET');

-// Add a new route GET and POST for the same pattern and map it to the controller Route::add('/contact',
+// Add a new route GET and POST for the same
+// pattern and map it to the controller.
+Route::add('/contact',
     'Scriptor\Controllers\Controller::contact',
     ['GET', 'POST']